mark-wiemer/mocha-wiki/HOW-TO:-use-environment-variables.md

 Sometimes you might want your test to make use of variables set on an environment-level.
 Common reasons for this include
-- flagging a run as CI
+- Flagging a run as CI
-- setting the domain of your app
+- Setting the domain of an application
-- pointing to a test db
+- Pointing to a test database
-- setting a secure key
+- Setting a key which which you want to remain secure

 The best way to do this is to use NodeJS's native environmental variables.